codio-templates/ThinkJava2/codio-student-unit-exclude/book-structure/generate/.guides/content/variables-and-operators-declaring-variables.md

 int hour, minute;
 ```

 This example declares two variables with type `String` and two with type `int`.
 The last line shows how to declare multiple variables with the same type: `hour` and `minute` are both integers.
 Note that each declaration statement ends with a semicolon (`;`).
+See the example java code in the left pane.
+To compile and run the code, press the "Run!"
+{Run!}(sh .guides/bg.sh javac code/ch02/DeclareAssign.java java -cp code/ch02/ DeclareAssign )

 Variable names usually begin with a lowercase letter, in contrast to class names (like `Hello`) that start with a capital letter.
 When a variable name contains more than one word (like `firstName`), it is conventional to capitalize the first letter of each subsequent word.
 Variable names are case-sensitive, so `firstName` is not the same as `firstname` or `FirstName`.